ulid/javascript/README.md

 #### Overflow Errors when Parsing Base32 Strings

 Technically, a 26 character Base32 encoded string can contain 130 bits of information, whereas a ULID must only contain 128 bits.
-Therefore, the largest valid ULID encoded in Base32 is `7ZZZZZZZZZZZZZZZZZZZZZZZZZ`, which corresponds to an epoch time of `281474976710655`.
+Therefore, the largest valid ULID encoded in Base32 is `7ZZZZZZZZZZZZZZZZZZZZZZZZZ`, which corresponds to an epoch time of `281474976710655` or `2 ^ 48 - 1`.

 Any attempt to decode or encode a ULID larger than this should be rejected by all implementations, to prevent overflow bugs.